List of Mr. Bean: The Animated Series episodes

 This is a list of episodes of Mr. Bean: The Animated Series, a British animated comedy television series produced by Tiger Aspect Productions for ITV and CITV and based on the original live-action sitcom of the same name created by and starring Rowan Atkinson as the title character.
 It premiered on 2 March 2002 and originally ended on 1 November 2004.

-A revival and the second series of the show, with Atkinson and other cast members reprising their roles and consisting of 52 new episodes, premiered on 16 February 2015.A third series of the show, which features a total of 26 episodes, premiered on 9 April 2019 on CITV as well as on Turner channels worldwide in the following months.
-The fourth series of the show, consisting of 52 episodes, premiered on 1 May 2025.
+On 22 January 2014, it was announced that the sitcom was being revived for a second series, with Atkinson and other cast members reprising their roles.
+It consisted of 52 new episodes and premiered on 16 February 2015.

+On 6 February 2018, a third series was announced, featuring 26 episodes, which premiered on 9 April 2019 on CITV as well as on Turner channels worldwide in the following months.

+On 4 January 2024, it was announced that the sitcom was renewed for the fourth series to mark the 35th anniversary of the first live-action episode.
+It consisted of 52 new episodes and premiered on 1 May 2025.